 IBD is an umbrella term for diseases that involve inflammation of the digestive tract.
 The two most common are Crohn’s disease (inflammation is usually at the end of the small intestine) and ulcerative colitis (inflammation of the large intestine).
 IBD tends to affect women and men equally.

-Those with IBD are thought to have overactive immune systems that cause inflammation in the bowel.
+Those with IBD are thought to have dysregulated immune systems that cause inflammation in the bowel.
 This damage can be seen on inspection of the bowel and can be permanent.
 If not detected and treated early, IBD can also cause more serious complications.
-Those with IBD have an increased risk of bowel cancer, but early intervention can prevent life-threatening situations.
+Those with IBD have a small increased risk of bowel cancer, but early intervention can prevent life-threatening situations.